GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 In addition, users with some C-programming experience may add their own read/write functions and link them with the *GMT* library to extend the number of predefined formats.
-Technical information on this topic can be found in the source file ``gmtcustom_io.c``.
+Technical information on this topic can be found in the source file ``gmt_customio.c``.
 Users who are considering this approach should contact the *GMT* team.

 .. _tbl-grdformats: